 In all the time I’ve spent advising you on how to go about soundproofing your home, I’ve always said that doors are going to be your biggest hurdle to cross.
 However, I’ve never covered the full extent of the types of doors that exist.
 Today my aim is to rectify that by telling you how you can soundproof your sliding doors.

-Actually, many homes have at least one sliding door.
+Many homes have at least one sliding door.
 Of course, one of the most popular types of sliding doors are the glass patio ones.
 But believe it or not, those aren’t the types of doors you’ll need to worry about when it comes to soundproofing.

 Usually, patio doors already come with double or triple glass and weatherstripping tape.
 Those are the key components you want your exterior glass sliding doors to have.
 However, if the ones you have do let sound in, don’t worry.
 I’ve covered some great ways to soundproof sliding glass doors further down in this article.